sequenceiq/blog/source/_posts/2014-07-30-spark-mllib.markdown

 author: Oliver Szabo
 published: false
 ---

 ## Introduction

-Earlier, we mention that we use Scalding (among others) for writing MR jobs.
-Scala/Scalding simplifies the implementation of many MR patterns and makes it easy to implement much more complex jobs e.g.: machine learning algorithms.
-Map Reduce is a really I/O heavy framework and it is great choice for text processing.
-But not as great if you want to use it for iterative algorithms.
-And here [Apache Spark](https://spark.apache.org/) enters the frame.
-Spark is fit for these kind of algorithms, because it keeps everything in memory. (in case of you run out of memory, you can switch to another [storage level](http://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence))
+In one of our earlier posts we have mentioned that we use Scalding (among others) for writing MR jobs.
+Scala/Scalding simplifies the implementation of many M patterns and makes it easy to implement quite complex jobs like machine learning algorithms.
+Map Reduce is a mature and widely used framework and it is good choice for processing large amounts of data - but not as great if you’d like to use it for iterative algorithms/processing.
+This is a use case where [Apache Spark](https://spark.apache.org/) can be quite handy.
+Spark is fit for these kind of algorithms, because it tries to keep everything in memory (in case of you run out of memory, you can switch to another [storage levels](http://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence))

-## Apache Spark - MLlib libary
+## Apache Spark - MLlib library

-[MLlib](https://spark.apache.org/docs/latest/mllib-guide.html) is a machine learning libary for Apache Spark.
-Below we show how easy to use it for clustering.
+[MLlib](https://spark.apache.org/docs/latest/mllib-guide.html) is a machine learning library which ships with Apache Spark, and can run on any Hadoop2/YARN cluster without any pre-installation.
+At SequenceIQ we use MLlib in Scala - but you could use it from Java and Python as well.
+Let us quickly show you an MLlib clustering algorithm with code examples.

 ## KMeans example
 K-Means (Lloyd's algorithm) is a simple NP-hard unsupervised learning algorithms that solve the well known clustering problems.
 The essence of the algorithm is to separate your data into K cluster.
 In simple terms it needs 4 steps.
-First of all you have to vectorize our data. (you can do that with text values too).
-In the code it looks like this:
+First of all you have to vectorize your data. (you can do that with text values too).
+The code it looks like this:

 ```scala
     val data = context.textFile(input).map {
       line => Vectors.dense(line.split(',').map(_.toDouble))
     }.cache()
 ```
-The second step is to choose K center points. (centroids) The third one is assign each vector to the group that has the closest centroid.
-After all is done, recalculate the positions of the centroids.
-You have to repeat the third and fourth steps until the centroids not moving.
-[KMeans](https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/mllib/clustering/KMeans.scala) MLlib model can do that for you (2-3-4 steps without centroid delta checking)
+The second step is to choose K center points (centroids).
+The third one is to assign each vector to the group that has the closest centroid.
+After all is done, next thing you will need to do is to recalculate the positions of the centroids.
+You have to repeat the third and fourth steps until the centroids are not moving (`the iterative stuff`).
+The [KMeans](https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/mllib/clustering/KMeans.scala) MLlib model can do that for you (2-3-4 steps without centroid delta checking)

 ```scala
     val clusters: KMeansModel = KMeans.train(data, K, maxIteration, runs)